jyothiraditya-n/bfcli/README.md

 with `%` and executing them with `@`.
 (Again, thanks to intergration with `libClame`.)

+- Transpiling Brainfuck code to C source code with output to either STDOUT or a custom output file, as specified on the command line.

 ## Building, Running and Installing the Program from Source

 You will need to have an up-to-date version of GNU C Compiler and GNU Make.
 You